jduthon/SwiftGuideline/README.md

 * ### Functions

 For functions and init methods, prefer named parameters for all arguments unless the context is very clear.
-Include external parameter names if it makes function calls more readable.
+Include external parameters names if it makes function calls more readable.

 ```swift
 func dateFromString(dateString: String) -> NSDate { ... }